Puerto Rico > Best Things to Do in Puerto Rico

 We hope you enjoy your visit to Puerto Rico.

-Spend a Day Walking the Streets of Old San Juan
+Walk the Streets & Taste the Flavors of Old San Juan

 While in San Juan, you can’t miss San Juan National Historic Site, which includes two of the most spectacular landmarks in Puerto Rico, the forts of Castillo San Cristóbal & Castillo San Felipe del Morro.